-The September 30, 2018 financial statements presented on the modified cash basis of accounting were reviewed by us, and our report thereon, dated February 9, 2019, stated we were not aware of any material modifications that should be made to those financial statements for them to be in conformity with the modified cash basis of accounting.
-However, a review is substantially less in scope than an audit and does not provide a basis for the expression of an opinion on the financial statements.
+The September 30, 2019 financial statements presented on the modified cash basis of accounting were audited by us, and our report thereon, dated August 18, 2020, stated we were not aware of any material modifications that should be made to those financial statements for them to be in conformity with the modified cash basis of accounting.
+We have not performed any auditing procedures since that date.